top of page

 ALL EXTERIOR CHANGES REQUIRE AN ARCHITECTURAL FORM

-1. Structures (whether additions, outbuildings, or anything that would be “under roof”) should abide by all setbacks set out in the BOA.
+2. Structures (whether additions, outbuildings, or anything that would be “under roof”) must abide by all setbacks set out in the BOA.

 1. Side setbacks - Ten feet or 10% of lot width at the building line, whichever is greater, with the exception of Installments 84-67764, Plat B369; 84-63258 Plat B339; and S-2590-B, which have an 8 foot side setback.